-TouchGFX is a software framework written in C++ that enables the development of embedded GUIs with high-end graphics on energy efficient hardware.
-The TouchGFX embedded GUI technology optimizes the utilization of small hardware platforms, such as the ARM Cortex M-range microcontrollers (MCUs), resulting in faster image updates with less MCU load, outperforming competing frameworks.
+TouchGFX is a graphical tool written in C++ that enables easy development of user-friendly embedded GUIs with high-end graphics and great performance.
+The TouchGFX embedded GUI technology optimizes the utilization of STM32 microcontrollers (MCUs), resulting in faster image updates with less MCU load, outperforming competing frameworks.

 Optimal Resource Utilization

 The core of TouchGFX technology is an advanced algorithm that decodes what is showing on-screen and enables the GUI to only use resources to draw the graphics visible at any given time.
 In addition, TouchGFX includes rendering algorithms and new advanced drawing mechanisms, giving you:

 - Higher GUI performance and smooth animations at a frame rate of 25 or more.